vfreitas23/aws-etl-ttt-workshop/docs/04-OrchestrationLab/04-orchestration-lab.md

 Note that this Trail is monitoring for **write events** for two paths in the **etl-ttt-demo-${AWS\_ACCOUNT\_ID}-${AWS_REGION}** Bucket as you can see in the following picture:

-[ADD UPDATED PICTURE HERE WITH THE TWO DATA EVENTS - NEW CFN TEMPLATE!!!0

 ![TRAIL](images/orch-data-event-trail.png)